 Marco Polo and Turandot projects

 Marco Polo project is a program aimed at providing Chinese students who wish to study at an Italian University but have no Italian competency the opportunity to obtain a University Enrolment Visa for those undergraduate and postgraduate degree programs which reserved places for Marco Polo students, on the condition that students take a 10 or 11 month Italian language course prior to the university enrolment.
 Students may choose the language course they wish to attend from the ones offered by the universities or language schools participating in the Marco Polo project.
 Students who at the end of the language course obtain the B1 or higher level certificate of the Italian Language Proficiency Test will meet the language proficiency entry requirement.

 For students applying for the academic year 2020-2021, the University of Turin provides the ad hoc teaching program "Ten-month course of Italian language and culture (1000 hours)".

 Italian language course is also open to Turandot program students.

-- Course starts on November 19th, 2018 (registration date might change according to the visa issuance dates).
+- Course started on November 19th, 2018 (registration date might change according to the visa issuance dates).

 During the first week of lesson the students will sit an entrance exam and CELI exam simulations will be regularly set in order to evaluate students language level and help them get acquainted with the exam.